Civil RTC News

 Right to counsel

-There is a right to counsel in civil commitment proceedings.
+There is a right to counsel for indigent parents in adoption proceedings, including the appeal.

 Read More